solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Attendee 2**: No, no, I mean, you can just query all of the blocks in that case.
 Like, if you need to do a large range of rewards, you just get the entire payout or distribution block range for the slots.
 They're basically, gotta get blocks with a limit call with whatever the duration of the distribution.

-**Attendee 1**:  So basically what you have been watching has been reached when all the distribution is completed, and then make that call.
+**Zantetsu**:  So basically are you watching when that point has been reached when all the distribution is completed, and then make that call.
 Is that what you're suggesting?

 **Anatoly Yakovenko**: It’s deterministic, Yeah, you know, it's over by the thousandth block after the epoch, so you can just make the call right there instead, right?